Fynardo/cocaso-drum-coach/README.md

 # Cocaso Drum Coach

-A comprehensive drum practice webapp designed to help drummers improve their skills with pattern generation and integrated metronome functionality.
+**Cocaso Drum Coach** (from now on **CDC**) is a simple, lightweight, yet powerful drum practice tool designed to help myself (and hopefully others!) to learn and practice the beautiful art of drumming.
+It includes common paradiddles and rudiments as well as random pattern generation and integrated metronome functionality to make it enough by itself, no external stuff.

+## What CDC is and what it isn't

+### It is:

+* A simple app that I can just open anywhere, generate some patterns, grab my practice pad and **practice**.

+### It isn't:

+* A fully capable or dreamed drummer 'companion' app
+* Something that can show or read staff notation
+* Something that probably no professional drummer may find useful (and that's fine)

 ## Technology

 Built with **good old plain HTML, JavaScript, and CSS** - no frameworks or external dependencies required!
-This ensures maximum compatibility and lightweight performance.
+This ensures maximum compatibility and performance.

 ## Features